elfsternberg/monologued/README.md

 Monologued is still very much not working.
 Don't even bother downloading.
 It's mostly something to cut my teeth on while I try to figure out how Rust works.

+I wrote a prototype, if you're at all curious, in the
+<code>proto/</code> folder.
+It's in
+[Hy](http://docs.hylang.org/en/stable/), my favorite variant of Python.
+You Have Been Warned.